ibm-cloud-docs/openshift/openshift_troubleshoot_ingress.md

 4. A load balancer service that exposes the ALB or router is created and assigned an IP address (classic clusters) or a hostname (VPC clusters).
 5. The load balancer IP address or hostname is used to register the Ingress subdomain in Cloudflare.
 Cloudflare might have latency during the registration process.

+Creating a cluster after deleting a cluster the same or similar name?
+See [No Ingress subdomain exists after you create clusters of the same or similar name](#cs_rate_limit) instead.
+{: tip}

 {: tsResolve}
 Typically, after the cluster is ready, the Ingress subdomain and secret are created after 15 minutes.
 If the Ingress subdomain and secret are still unavailable after your cluster is in a `normal` state for more than 15 minutes, you can check the progress of the creation process by following these steps: